 - Culture marketing through our team’s experience (e.g. Summit Series, Google, TikTok)

-- Building strong partnerships with our investors like you at M13 and others (e.g. Scooter Braun, Coran Capshaw and key executives at CAA, Warner Music, Snap Inc, Spotify, TikTok)
+- Building strong partnerships with our investors like you at M13 and others (e.g. Scooter Braun, Coran Capshaw, James Bailey, Barbara Minuzzi, and key executives at CAA, Warner Music, Snap Inc., Spotify, TikTok)

-- Building mission-driven brands that each make a tangible impact by partnering with 501(c)3s and organizations who have boots on the ground and domain expertise in:
+- Building mission-driven brands that each make a tangible impact by partnering with 501(c)3s and organizations who have boots on the ground and domain expertise in sustainability, environmental stewardship, social and criminal justice, and research and science

 Tell us how COVID-19 has impacted cannabis as an investment opportunity and startup opportunity.

 Tyler: Right out of the gate when the lockdown started, cannabis was quickly deemed an essential service (after some back and forth) in many states and sales skyrocketed.
 People use cannabis to cope with stress and rely on it for their medical conditions.
-While sales have recently slowed down (because many stocked up when the pandemic hit), sales overall are still up YoY.
+While sales have recently slowed down (because many stocked up when the pandemic hit), sales overall are still up year over year.

-What are lingering misperceptions about cannabis and the industry that need to be articulated and amplified?
+What are lingering misperceptions about cannabis and the industry that need to be clarified?

 How is OpenNest addressing the prevailing social justice issues in the cannabis industry?